Spotify for Creators vs Alternatives: When Free Hosting Makes Sense

 FAQ

-Spotify for Podcasters is genuinely free with unlimited hosting.
+Spotify for Creators is genuinely free with unlimited hosting.
 The tradeoff involves limited analytics, fewer customer support options, and terms that grant Spotify promotional rights to your content.
 For most hobbyist podcasters, these limitations rarely cause problems.

 Yes.
-Export your RSS feed from Spotify for Podcasters, import it to your new host, and set up a redirect.
+Export your RSS feed from Spotify for Creators, import it to your new host, and set up a redirect.
 Your subscribers transfer automatically through the redirect.
 The process typically completes within 48 hours across all platforms.

 Photo by Alexander Shatov on Unsplash